kappapiana/howtos/git.md

 Checks the status of the repository remote sources.
 Here you should have only your own github.

+Ensure you are on master

     $ git checkout master

+Now add the upstream

+    $ git remote add upstream https://github.com/ORIGINAL_OWNER/ORIGINAL_REPOSITORY

-Ensure you are on master
+and make sure you are aligned

     $ git pull upstream master && git push origin master